AbbasShDev/inventory-system/README.md

 # inventory-system
-A simple inventory management software built with PHP, MySQL to mange orders and invoices.
+A simple inventory management system built with PHP, MySQL to mange orders and invoices.
 # System Features
 <ol>
   <li>